SOLV-Code/Open-Source-Env-Cov-PacSalmon/README.md

 See the [summary of current coverage](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/NOTES/Current_Coverage) for an inventory of environmental covariates extracted from those sources so far.

 See the [comparison of PDO covariates](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/NOTES/PDO_Comparison) for an example of a closer look at some of the data, set up for easy collaborative editing.

+See the [scope of current data sets](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/NOTES/ScopeOfAnalyses) for a high-level comparison of the source data sets.

 Suggestions for additional data sets can be added on the [To Do List](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/issues/97).